PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/aws-cloud-organization-onboarding.md

   ```
 </details>

-The **response** contains CFT content.
+The **response** will contain the actual CFT template.
 Save it with `*.template` extension and use it to create AWS cloudformation stack programmatically (e.g. using Boto3, Terraform)

 <details>
   <summary>Sample Response</summary>